rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 The size of a webp file grows enormously with the quality setting.
 For the web however, a quality above 75 is rarely needed.
 For this reason the library has a per default sets the quality to 75 for jpegs.

 So, how much can be gained?
 A lot!
 The following excessively high quality jpeg (q=100) weighs 146 kb.
-Converting it to webp with q=100 results in a 99kb image (this would happen if we had the auto feature, but not the max-quality feature).
-Converting it to q=85 results in a 40kb image.
+Converting it to webp with quality=100 results in a 99kb image.
+Converting it to quality=85 results in a 40kb image.

 ![A (too) high quality jpeg](https://raw.githubusercontent.com/rosell-dk/webp-convert/master/docs/v2.0/converting/mouse-q100.jpg)